Chefs Notes

 In addition to vibrant vegetables, this Mediterranean Chickpea Salad is elevated with fresh herbs and crumbled feta cheese.
 Let's talk herbs!

 In North America, mint is often thought of as a sweet herb, used in desserts or teas.
-However, in Mediterranean cuisine, mint shines in savory dishes.
-A handful of chopped mint adds an unexpected pop of flavor to this salad that surprises and delights.
+However, in Mediterranean cuisine, mint shines in savoury dishes.
+A handful of chopped mint adds an unexpected pop of flavour to this salad that surprises and delights.
 Another herb that complements both the salad and the mint is dill.
 A few sprigs bring a fresh, aromatic note, which you can further enhance with a pinch of thyme, rosemary, or oregano.
-Together, these herbs infuse the salad with layers of Mediterranean flavor.
+Together, these herbs infuse the salad with layers of Mediterranean flavour.

 Feta Cheese

-If you haven’t tried feta cheese, you’re truly missing out.
-This Greek cheese, traditionally made from sheep's milk, goat's milk, or a combination of the two, is slightly salty with a crumbly, grainy texture—and it’s absolutely delightful.
+If you haven't tried feta cheese, you're truly missing out.
+This Greek cheese, traditionally made from sheep's milk, goat's milk, or a combination of the two, is slightly salty with a crumbly, grainy texture -- and it's absolutely delightful.
 In this Mediterranean Chickpea Salad, feta adds just the right touch of saltiness and creamy texture that brings everything together.
-Honestly, if you have the option to add cheese, why wouldn’t you?
-And why not make it feta?

 If feta isn't your thing, there are a few great alternatives.
 Try crumbled goat cheese for a milder, creamier option or ricotta salata for a similar salty kick but with a firmer texture.
 If you prefer a sharper flavour, tangy blue cheese can also work surprisingly well.
 Mozzarella or halloumi would bring their own unique twists to this salad too, especially if you're grilling them first.